Coat of arms of Senegal

 The coat of arms of Senegal is the heraldic device consisting of a shield charged with a lion on the left half and a baobab tree on the right, flanked by palm branches and topped with a five-pointed green star at the top.

 Adopted five years after Senegal gained independence, it has been the coat of arms of the Republic of Senegal since 1965.
 Both symbols on the shield had featured previously on earlier Senegalese emblems.

 History

 Senegal gained independence on 20 August 1960, when it separated from the Mali Federation and became an independent country on its own.
 It took approximately five years to before Senegal adopted its own coat of arms.
-It was designed by Suzanne Gauthier, a French heraldist from Paris, in 1965.
+It was designed by Suzanne Gautheir, a French heraldist from Paris, in 1965.
 It incorporated the lion and the baobab tree - both symbols were previously utilised on earlier Senegalese emblems.